nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `editc {contact_index} {field prefix}{field description}`

 Examples:
-* `editc 4 gh/alicey` - edits the Github profile of the contact at index 4 in the contact list to `alicey`
+* `editc 4 gh/alicey` - edits the Github username of the contact at index 4 in the contact list to "alicey".

 ![editContact](images/editContact.png)